 All camps have simple toilet and shower facilities.
 The toilets are clean and private.
-The shower is in its own designated ger or tent, with plenty of space for changing clothes.
+The shower is in its own designated ger or wall-tent, with plenty of space for changing clothes.
 Hot water for showers is provided by a wood stove inside the shower tent.

 Northern Mongolia reminds many guests of the American West in another era, before dams, paved roads, and barbed wire came along.
 Local residents continue to make the most of this unfettered landscape, following a traditional nomadic lifestyle with deep, Tibetan Buddhist roots and a serious respect for nature.
 Mongolian culture venerates hospitality and our camp staff is no exception.
 They are wonderful, hard-working, and highly attentive folks.
 You’ll have a great time getting to know them and they will make your visit both fun and memorable.